 Needless to say, the rebuild in Carolina is off to a rocky start.

 Arizona Cardinals: Winners

-The Cardinals just made the NFC West even more of a stacked division by acquiring DeAndre Hopkins from the Texans to give Kyler Murray yet another weapon on offense.
+The Cardinals just made the NFC West even more of a stacked division in the NFL standings by acquiring DeAndre Hopkins from the Texans to give Kyler Murray yet another weapon on offense.
 They had to send David Johnson to Houston, but this is still a huge net win for Arizona.
 In fact, Bill O’Brien needs to submit to drug testing immediately after accepting Johnson, a second-round pick and a swap of fourth rounders for one of the best players in the league.